azhpushkin/yaacrl/README.md

 - [ ] test performance (there are some improvements for sure)
 - [ ] Add to readme commands to test this out
 - [ ] check licensing :(
+- [ ] check how MP3File and WAVFile work when wrong file format passed